writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 The full Vocab file can be found at this [link.](https://github.com/writememe/blog.danielteycheney.com/blob/master/styles/Vocab/Blog/accept.txt)

-#### Github Actions - Vale Editorial Review
+#### GitHub Actions - Vale Editorial Review

-After going through the main components which make up Vale, I will now show how I use Github Actions to automate the editorial review.
+After going through the main components which make up Vale, I will now show how I use GitHub Actions to automate the editorial review.

-I will refer to snippets of code in the Github Actions workflow file, so please use the [copy on my Github repo](https://github.com/writememe/blog.danielteycheney.com/blob/master/.github/workflows/vale.yml) which will display with line numbers included as a reference when following along:
+I will refer to snippets of code in the GitHub Actions workflow file, so please use the [copy on my GitHub repo](https://github.com/writememe/blog.danielteycheney.com/blob/master/.github/workflows/vale.yml) which will display with line numbers included as a reference when following along:

 ```yaml